mohitjain904/sciprog_22/Week 2/README.md

-# Week 1 Practical
+# Week 2 Practical

 This week practical files are added in this folder.
 This folder contains two programs

-1. Printing
+1. Conversion
 2. Scanning

 Use GCC Compiler to compile and execute the code.